Contract Management Software Buyer’s Guide for Teams

 Common Issues & Solutions

-- Poor search results: Test OCR quality and metadata extraction in trial.
+• Poor search results: Test AI metadata extraction quality during the trial.

 Key Takeaways